aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/add-image-hyperlinks-excel-aspose-cells-java/_index.md

 pic.addHyperlink("http://www.aspose.com/");
 ```

-#### Step 5: Set Screen Tip and Save
+### Step 5: Set a Screen Tip and Save the Workbook
-Provide a screen tip and save your workbook:
+Provide a helpful tooltip and write the workbook to disk.

 ```java
 import com.aspose.cells.Hyperlink;